 Diary Date – Come and See our Swifts & Wildlife-friendly Garden

-Following last years open day which proved very popular, we will be holding another NGS/SAW Swift Open Garden afternoon on Sunday 23rd June 2-5pm (Adults £3.50.
+Following last years open day which proved very popular, we will be holding another National Garden Scheme/SAW event on Sunday 23rd June 2-5pm (Adults £3.50.
 Children Free) as part of the Swift Awareness Week (SAW).
-See them flying around outside and watch Live video action from inside their nest boxes.
+See swifts flying around our house and watch Live video from inside their nest boxes.
 You can wander around our wildlife friendly garden and buy plants, cards, booklets and nest boxes.
 The entrance fee is for National Garden Scheme selected charities.
 See this link for more details about our garden and location.
-All plant, card and booklet sales will be donated to swift rehabilitation, plus 5% of each swift box sale.
-If Bristol is too far, then please try and support a local SAW event near you during the week 22nd-30th June 2019 – see this link for events.
+All plant, card and booklet sales will be donated towards swift conservation.
+If Bristol is too far, then please try and support a local SAW event near you during the week 22nd-30th June 2019 – see this link for local events.

 For more details please email us via the Contact page.

 Copyright © 2019 Mark Glanville.
 All Rights Reserved.